tymyrddin/testlab/source/index.rst

 The lodge
 =================================

 The lodge was still and silent; she made no sound, and within the room, as without in the forest, was the blackness of storm.
-Only now and then a flash of lightning showed a woman's silhouette at the desk ... developing and building disposable pentesting environments.
+Only now and then a flash of lightning showed a woman's silhouette at the desk ... developing and building disposable environments.

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...